notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.40
+  + Added support for SVP (Sega Virtua Processor) to emulate Virtua Racing, wrote ARM recompiler and some HLE code for VR.
+  * Changed config file format, files are now human-readable.
+Game specific configs are now held in single file (but old game config files are still read).
+  * Fixed a bug where some key combos didn't work.

 1.35b
   * PSP: mp3 code should no longer fail on 1.5 firmware.
   + PSP: added gamma adjustment option.